Winning bids for

 Less than one service call.
 Per month.

-One government HVAC maintenance contract is typically worth
+One government maintenance contract is typically worth

 $75,000–$300,000/year.
 The math isn't complicated.

-βœ… You're on the list!
-Check your inbox β€” we'll send you live contracts near you.
+✅ You're on the list!
+We'll send you live contracts near you.

 Launching soon.
-Lock in early access pricing.
+Get early access free.